cheng-zhangpei/NucleusDB/README.md

 ## 📚 Research Context

-ComDB was developed to solve the critical bottleneck of managing vast amounts of long-term memory data for AI agents.
+NucleusDB was developed to solve the critical bottleneck of managing vast amounts of long-term memory data for AI agents.
 Instead of treating the database as a simple external store, this project integrates memory management logic directly into the database layer, providing a seamless interface for LLM applications.

 The work serves as the foundational memory backend for a larger vision: **KubeNucleus**, a proposed intelligent data center management system where AI oversees cloud-native infrastructure.